PMET-public/module-datainstall-graphql/README.md

     	}
     }

 **storeConfigurations**: Use to create the `store_configurations.json` file.  `suppressB2BSettings` is optional (defaults to false).
-This will supress the Default B2B settings from being exported, and can be used when exporting from a B2B environment, but the Data Pack has no B2b componants.  `additionalSettings` is optional.
+This will suppress the Default B2B settings from being exported, and can be used when exporting from a B2B environment, but the Data Pack has no B2b componants.  `additionalSettings` is optional.
 This would include the `path` from `core_config_data` of settings not included in the default list.
 Configurations are retrieved from the store view scope and uses the same inheritance as the configuration.
 For example, if you do not have `Welcome Text` set at your Store View scope, it will return the value set for Website or Default.
 If a setting has no value set that path will not be included in the query results.
 It is important to note that at this time only the Store View scope is used.
 There are many options that are set at the Website scope.
 Those would be retrieved, but then interpreted as Store View scope, so therefore would be imported but not used.
 If you need to use other scopes, or a mixture of scopes, you should supplement this file with the manual .csv configuration files available